 According to the Rules of the Road, a cycle lane separated from the rest of the road by a continuous white line is a mandatory cycle track.
 It should not be crossed by any other road users - including motorcyclists - unless for access to/from a premises or side road.
 You cannot park in a mandatory cycle track as it endangers cyclists.

-Other bike lanes are distinguished by a broken white line – these are considered non-mandatory cycle tracks.
+Other bike lanes are distinguished by a broken white line - these are considered non-mandatory cycle tracks.
 Provided they are not already in use by a cyclist and it’s safe to do so, drivers can temporarily cross the broken white line when necessary.
 If there is no alternative parking available, drivers of goods vehicles are permitted to briefly park in this kind of cycle track, but only for less than 30 minutes while loading or unloading their vehicle.
-This blog post will teach you more about where you can and cannot park.

 Cyclists are endangered when cycle lanes are obstructed in any way, so follow your duty of care as a driver and keep clear of designated cycle tracks.